JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil: Introduction

 In this work, we investigate the photometric and kinematic signatures of the double nucleus in NGC~4486B and build upon our previous dynamical modeling results from Paper 1, as well as previous $N$-body simulations, to examine the origin and dynamical state of its END.
-Using a self-consistent $N$-body realization constructed using our Schwarzschild orbit-superposition model from Paper 1, we perform simulations exploring both pre- and post-merger scenarios.
 We use previous analysis from \citet{Akiba.2021, Akiba.2023, Akiba.2025} and the observed properties of the double nucleus to estimate the kick velocity and likely mass-ratio of the black hole binary.
+We further investigate the dynamical evolution of the central SMBH using a self-consistent $N$-body realization constructed from the Schwarzschild orbit-superposition model in Paper 1.
+We simulate both the pre-merger evolution of an SMBH binary and the post-merger response of a recoiling SMBH within the host galaxy potential.
+These experiments probe the large-scale evolution of the SMBH in the global, axisymmetric potential inferred from the data and are not intended to model the internal structure or formation of the END.
 We simulate various recoil kicks to assess the timescale on which the black hole would sink to the center.
 In addition to GW recoil, we test other alternative mechanisms capable of displacing the SMBH and influencing the observed kinematics, such as buoyancy-driven displacements of the SMBH \citep{Cole2012, Banik2021, Banik2022, Dattathri2025a}, and the pre-merger evolution of a prograde binary black hole merger \citep{holley+15,Rasskazov+16,Mirza+17,Khan2020}.
-We also quantify the expected amplitude of SMBH Brownian motion \citep{Merritt.2001} to verify that the displacements seen in our simulations and inferred from observations exceed the stochastic wandering expected from finite stellar encounters Brownian motion.
+We also quantify the expected amplitude of SMBH Brownian motion \citep{Merritt.2007} to verify that the displacements seen in our simulations and inferred from observations exceed the stochastic wandering expected from finite stellar encounters Brownian motion.